Kislovskiy/talks/2023_PyData_Berlin/README.md

 I like Jupyter notebooks.
 I thought that they are the best way to share results.
-It was the case until I spend half a day trying to find a specific plot in a directory with a huge number of notebooks with similar names where each notebook had lot's of cells.
+It was the case until I spend half a day trying to find a specific plot in a directory with a huge number of notebooks with similar names where each notebook had lots of cells.
 It was a nightmare.
 I also tend to copy and paste code from one notebook to another and from one cell to another cell, and I end up with a lot of duplicate code.